Classification: Day Division or Evening Division Student.

 A $25 returned check fee is charged for any check that is returned for non-sufficient funds (NSF).

-The following fees will be deducted from the $250 room deposit of any resident student who cancels their contract by the date indicated below:
+The following fees will be deducted from the $250 room deposit of any resident student who cancels his/her contract by the date indicated below:

 - Prior to May 1, $100 of the room deposit is forfeited.